rwebaz/Medcoin-Crypto-Currency-Project/docs/pages/Chain-Evolution.md

 ---
 title: Chain Evolution
 layout: default
+excerpt: Any type of computation may be performed within a Turing complete virtual machine ...
+hint: A Turing complete computer language that creates multiple Turing complete virtual machines cannot be looped to infinity.
+repo: Medcoin-Currency-Project
+ver_date: 11-24-19
-navigation_weight: 4
+navigation_weight: 8
+categories: page
 ---
-# Chain Evolution

-A **Turing** complete computer language that creates multiple **Turing** complete virtual machines cannot be looped to infinity.
+{% include toc.md %}

+## First Subtitle

+> **Hint**. {{ page.hint }}

+More to come ...

+## Medcoin Tangerine

 {% include toc-medcoin-tangerine-copper.md %}

 ## Fuel Limit

-Any type of computation may be performed within a **Turing** complete virtual machine.

 Why not program in a speed limit in the form of fuel that ensures no computation may be able to continue to run that loops continuously and, therefore, brings the evolution of the other nodes in the chain to a halt.